gokceoguzerenler/cis530_sp2021/homework/nmt/nmt.md

 The earlier sections in the tutorial go over material that we have already covered in this class (namely NGram, log-linear, and RNN language models) so those who want to take the opportunity to quickly review are encouraged to do so.
 However, if you’re confident in your mastery of those topics you should be able to start with section 7 of the tutorial which goes over encoder-decoder models and section 8 of the tutorial which goes over attention.
 These two sections contain the most relevant information for this assignment.

-Additionally, while there is no Jurafsky and Martin chapter on Machine Translation in particular, reviewing the information on encoder-decoder models and attention in [Chapter 10](https://web.stanford.edu/~jurafsky/slp3/10.pdf) will still be very useful for not only this assignment but the upcoming BERT homework.
+Additionally, review the information on encoder-decoder models and attention in [Chapter 11](https://web.stanford.edu/~jurafsky/slp3/10.pdf) will still be very useful for not only this assignment but the upcoming BERT homework.

 ## Part 1: Setup Google Colab
 Okay, enough reading, now onto the technical sections.
 If you need a refresher on what Google Colab is or how it works, revisit Assignment 6.
 After you have a Notebook ready, make sure you set the hardware accelerator to `GPU` under `Change Runtime Type` in the `Runtime` menu.